BritishMachineVisionAssociation/BMVC2021/authors/submit-your-paper.md

 the LaTeX template) should be included, in order to facilitate the review process.</p>

-<p>A complete paper should be submitted in according to the formatting style.
-The length of papers submitted for review should not exceed 9 pages excluding the references. <strong>All</strong> appendices must be counted within the 9 pages limit or supplied as supplementary material.</p>
+**Page limit:** A complete paper should be submitted in according to the [formatting style]({{site.baseurl}}{% link authors/submit-your-paper.md %}#typesetting).
+The length of papers submitted for review should not exceed 9 pages excluding the references. <strong>All</strong> appendices must be counted within the 9 pages limit or supplied as supplementary material.

 <!--<p>As per BMVC 2019, there will be no rebuttal phase this year.</p>-->